open-quantum-safe/tsc/meetings/2024-04-10/minutes.md

 - Project Lifecycle.
   - [Early draft](https://docs.google.com/document/d/1NV-0vNgXWdc81oqT0jv0C-9Funb8dySS06u90ghF-X4/edit)
   - PQCA TAC suggests oqs tsc review and develop as most active project.
   - objective is clarity for consumers as to what state the code is in - production, experimental, how good is security, maintenance - don't want to set wrong expectations.
+  - Also covers adoption of new projects.
 Similar to apache incubation approach
   - may apply at sub-project or component level
   - should map existing oqs subprojects/components to proposal for validation
-  - clear separation may require restructuring of liboqs, additional projects etc
+  - clear separation may require feature flags, restructuring of liboqs, additional projects etc
   - should delegate to OQS dev meeting to decide/discuss in github issues
   - Issue will be opened for followup
 - Security
   - PQCA [setting up security workgroup](https://github.com/PQCA/TAC/issues/2)
   - Hoping to arrange presentation from [OSSF](https://openssf.org/) around [scorecard](https://securityscorecards.dev/) & other best practices.
 TSC members will be invited
-  - Also Use of sigstore, cboms, sboms, vulnerability reporting process
+  - Also Use of sigstore, CBOMs, SBOMs, vulnerability reporting process

 ## 9. Does OQS-BoringSSL repository require a license exemption?